-Public Safety maintains three fully equipped vehicles, which the officers use (in addition to patrolling on foot and bike) to patrol the College's main campus buildings and grounds.
-Officers carry radios and are certified in CPR, first aid, and Automated External Defibrillator (AED) use.
+The Security Department staff patrol the Institute campus on foot and they carry a cell phone and campus radio and are certified in CPR, first aid, and in the use of Automated External Defibrillators (AED).
 They attend workshops and training seminars relevant to campus security and safety.
-Additionally, many in Public Safety have extensive prior experiences in law enforcement, safety, security work, and emergency medical and fire response.
+Additionally, many of the Security staff have extensive prior experiences in law enforcement, safety, security work, and emergency medical and fire response.

-Often, Public Safety officers are the first responders to assist with fire, medical emergencies, and criminal activity.
-The department works with the Middlebury Police Department, the Vermont State Police, the state's attorney of Addison County, Addison County Sheriff's Office, the Vermont Department of Liquor Control, the Middlebury Fire Department, the Middlebury Regional Emergency Medical Services, and Porter Hospital.
+Often, Security officers are the first responders to assist with fire, medical emergencies, and criminal activity.
+The department works closely with the Monterey Police and Fire Departments.
+The Security Department's patrol jurisdiction does not extend outside of the Institute's campus.